As a data scientist at Sharegate, I’m always on the lookout for better ways to visualize data.

-In this post, I’ll:
+In this post, we’ll:

 What is Power BI?

-If you’re somewhat familiar with reporting tools already, I can guarantee you this is nothing like SQL Server Reporting Services (SSRS).
-It has a gorgeous user interface and is much easier to use.
+If you’re familiar with reporting tools already, it’s important to note that this is nothing like SQL Server Reporting Services (SSRS).
+Power BI offers a gorgeous user interface and is much easier to use.
+With just a few clicks, you can publish your dashboards and reports online and to any Microsoft 365 group.

 - There are close to 65 different data sources available that can be integrated into Power BI.
-From an SQL database to third party tools like Salesforce, Google Analytics, and others.
+From an SQL database to third-party tools like Salesforce, Google Analytics, and others.

 - No coding necessary.
 You can configure your data using simple operations—or use Simili-Excel operations for even more flexibility.
 These are called DAX basics operations.

-Power BI and SharePoint
+Why you should use Power BI with SharePoint

-Many organizations choose to build a modern intranet on SharePoint in Office 365.
+Many organizations choose to build a modern intranet on SharePoint in Microsoft 365.
 That’s why it’s so useful to create reports on its usage, and also to store the subsequent Power BI reports there.

-Below, I’ve laid out the step-by-step instructions to produce a Power BI dashboard using data from your SharePoint environment:
+Here are step-by-step instructions to produce a Power BI dashboard using data from your SharePoint environment:

 How to create a Power BI dashboard

-Download Power BI for Desktop
+Step 1: Download Power BI for Desktop

-Get data from SharePoint
+Step 2: Get data from SharePoint

-Select the right data type
+Step 3: Select the right data type

 You should see three types of available SharePoint data connectors: